CTCA Members are Canada-based professionals in the field of theatre criticism and arts journalism. Below are biographies of our current membership:

 James Karas holds degrees in English literature and law from the University of Toronto.
 In addition to practising law and extensive community involvement, he has taught at Ryerson University and writes on theatre and opera for The Greek Press and reviews books for Hellenic Way.

-In addition to her criticism, she is also a widely published poet and novelist with translations of her nine volumes of poetry and one novel published in France, Mexico, China, Bulgaria, South Africa and India, among others.
-A volume of her Selected Poems (Oberon Press) was published with an introduction by the distinguished Russian poet Yevgeny Yevtushenko.
-Her poetry in French translation won the Prix Jean Paris in 2003.
-In 2011 she completed a series of conversations and poems on national culture and personal belief entitled You Bring Me Wings with the Mexican poet Ethel Krauze (Antares Press, 2012).
-Her newest collection of poems, First Woman, was published this past year by Toronto’s Inanna Press.
+In addition to drama and literary criticism, Keeney is also a widely published poet and novelist with translations of her work published in France (winning the Prix Jean Paris), Mexico, China, Bulgaria and India.
+The distinguished Russian poet Yevgeny Yevtushenko wrote the introduction to her first Selected Poems (Oberon 1996).
+In 2012 she published a series of conversations and poems on national culture and personal belief entitled You Bring Me Wings with Mexican poet Ethel Krauze (Antares).

 Deirdre Kelly holds a Master’s degree in English from the University of Toronto.
 She has written on dance since 1985, starting as the award-winning dance critic for The Globe and Mail and continuing through today as dance correspondent for the Dance Gazette in London, Dance Magazine in New York and as resident dance critic for the Toronto-based arts e-zine, www.criticsatlarge.ca.
 Since 2001, she has been The Globe and Mail’s Style reporter and interior design columnist, reporting on fashion and lifestyle trends from New York, Paris and Milan.
 She is the author of the critically acclaimed Ballerina: Sex, Scandal and Suffering Behind the Symbol of Perfection (2012) and the highly successful memoir, Paris Times Eight (2009), both best-sellers.

 A contributor to the International Dictionary of Ballet (St. James Press) and AWOL: Tales for Travel-Inspired Minds (2003), Deirdre has written articles for Marie Claire, Vogue, Elle, Dance, Chatelaine, House & Home, Zoomer, Nuvo, Flare, Fashion, Saturday Night, Style Advisor and Interview magazines, among other publications.
-In 2014, she won the Nathan Cohen Award for long-form arts criticism.
+She has won the Nathan Cohen Award twice, in 2014 and 2020.
 Married with two children, she lives in Toronto and is at work on her next book.

-Carly is currently theatre critic for the Toronto Star, where she shares the post with Karen Fricker.
-Formerly a staff writer and critic for Torontoist, Carly was also was a contributor, columnist and critic for The Grid.
+Carly is a former theatre critic for the Toronto Star, where she shared the post with Karen Fricker.
+Prior to that, she was a staff writer and critic for Torontoist, Carly was also was a contributor, columnist and critic for The Grid.
 She has covered theatre and music for The Globe and Mail, National Post, Hazlitt, Toronto Standard, The A.V.
 Club Toronto, OpenFile Toronto, and more.

 Carly has attended two Young Critics Workshops with the International Association of Theatre Critics, one in Bucharest, Romania and one in Beijing, China.